preciofishbone/OmniaDocsG2/blocks/metrics-block-612/index.rst

 + **Search statistics**: You can display search statistics either for the whole tenant or for the actual business profile.
 + **Pages**: You can select one publishing app to show metrics for.
 If you don't, metrics for all publishing apps will be shown.
 You can also select a specific page type or a combination of both.
 + **User activity**: Has no further settings here.
++ **URL status**: Use this scope for metrics and the system pages 404 not found and 401 unauthoroized.
+Available in Omnia 7.5 and later.

 Further settings that affects what is displayed are found under "Metrics".